Balaji-Ramasubramanian/smart-vaccine-reminder/README.md

 #### Simple 3 step to contribute to this repo:
 1. Fork the project.
 2. Make required changes and commit.
-3. Generate pull request.
-Mention all the required description regarding changes you made.
+3. Generate a pull request.
+Mention all the required description regarding the changes you have made.

 ## Author
 #### Balaji Ramasubramanian

-If you need any help in customizing and deploying this project, mail me @ balaji030698@gmail.com
+If you need any help in customizing and deploying this project, email me @ balaji030698@gmail.com

 ## License
 Copyright 2018 Balaji Ramasubramanian